eaut/rsync-time-machine/README.md

 # Time machine style backups using rsync
 ## Description

 Time Machine style backups with rsync.
-Tested on Linux, but should work on any platform since this script has no operating system or file system specific dependencies like the original.
+Tested on Linux, but should work on any platform since this script has no relevant operating system or file system specific dependencies like the original.

 ## Installation